Violetta Bida: 2010–15; World U-20 Championships gold medal

 She fenced in Russia with the Samara Fencing Club.

-In November 2010 she won the gold medal in the Grenoble Epee Women's U17 Team tournament in France.
+In November 2010 she won the gold medal in the Grenoble Épée Women's U17 Team tournament in France.
 In 2010/2011, she was ranked 6th in the world in épée among female cadets (U17).
 In November 2011, she won a silver medal in the Bratislava Fencing World Cup in Slovakia.

 In February 2012, she won a silver medal in the Maalot, Israel Fencing World Cup.
 In November 2012, she won the gold medal in the Bratislava World Cup in Slovakia.
 In December 2012, she won a silver medal in the Uhlmann World Cup in Laupheim, Germany, losing only to Katrina Lehis of Estonia.
 In 2012/2013, she was ranked 5th in the world among juniors (U20).

 In February 2013, she won a bronze medal in the Maalot, Israel World Cup.
 In March 2013, she won a gold medal in épée team at the European Junior Championships.
 In June 2013, she won a gold medal in épée team at the European U-23 Championships.

 In February 2014, she won a silver medal in the Maalot, Israel, World Cup.
-In April 2014, she won a gold medal in the World Championships Epee Women's U20 Team in Plovdiv, Bulgaria.
-In May 2014 she won a bronze medal in the Warsaw U23 European Epee Women's Senior Individual tournament in Poland.
+In April 2014, she won a gold medal in the World Championships Épée Women's U20 Team in Plovdiv, Bulgaria.
+In May 2014 she won a bronze medal in the Warsaw U23 European Épée Women's Senior Individual tournament in Poland.

-In January 2015 she won a silver medal in the Busto Arsizio U23 European Epee Women's Senior Individual tournament in Italy.
-In October 2015 she won a bronze medal in the Colmar U23 European Epee Women's Senior Individual tournament in France.
+In January 2015 she won a silver medal in the Busto Arsizio U23 European Épée Women's Senior Individual tournament in Italy.
+In October 2015 she won a bronze medal in the Colmar U23 European Épée Women's Senior Individual tournament in France.

 2019–23; World Championships silver medal

-In January 2019, she won a bronze medal in the Havana World Cup in Cuba in Epee Women's Senior Team.
-In June 2019, she won a silver medal in the European Championships Epee Women's Senior Team in Düsseldorf, Germany.
+In January 2019, she won a bronze medal in the Havana World Cup in Cuba in Épée Women's Senior Team.
+In June 2019, she won a silver medal in the European Championships Épée Women's Senior Team in Düsseldorf, Germany.

 She won a silver medal in team épée at the 2019 World Fencing Championships, in July in Budapest, Hungary.
-In November 2019, she won a gold medal in the Tallinn World Cup in Estonia in Epee Women's Senior Team.
+In November 2019, she won a gold medal in the Tallinn World Cup in Estonia in Épée Women's Senior Team.

 She fenced in July 2021 in the Tokyo Olympics, coming in 8th in women's épée team.
 Up until the time she left Russia, she was paid a salary for being a member of the Russian national fencing team.
 In February 2022, Russia invaded Ukraine.
 Explaining why athletes don't speak out against the war, she said: "They are afraid.
 You're afraid not just to say something for publication in the media.
 You are afraid to say too much during training in the gym."

 In January 2023, she won the All-Russian competition in Moscow.